federico-san/federico-san/README.md

-🤖 ICT BoS with interests in machine learning & data analysis.<br>
+🤖 ICT BSc with interests in machine learning & data analysis.<br>
 📓 currently refining my Python vocabulary and getting fluent in PyTorch, one tensor at a time.<br>

 🎸 in my spare time, guitar nerd.
 Sometimes, I even play the damn instrument.